-A Crypto officer can initiate a module Erase remotely using the remote management application or when physically in the presence of the module using the management console CLI interface or front panel Erase key press sequence.
+A Crypto officer can initiate a module Erase remotely using the remote management application or when physically in the presence of the module using the management console CLI interface or Front Panel key press Erase sequence.

 Zeroization of the module Keys and CSPs and is achieved using the zeroization sequence as defined in section 6.2.1.